rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular_verification_no_class.md

 <figure>
 <img
-src="Molecular_verification_metal_files/figure-gfm/PlotsDiagonalk_1-1.png"
+src="Molecular_verification_no_class_files/figure-gfm/PlotsDiagonalk_1-1.png"
 alt="Figure 1: Relative differences sum of from-k’s between R and Spreadsheet implementation of SimpleBox (Test=FALSE)" />
 <figcaption aria-hidden="true">Figure 1: Relative differences sum of
 from-k’s between R and Spreadsheet implementation of SimpleBox (Test=FALSE)</figcaption>
 </figure>

-As can be seen in Figure 1, relative differences larger than 0.1% are in the lake and sediment subcompartments.
+Figure 1 above shows the absolute and relative differences in diagonal k’s between R and excel.
+The relative differences larger than 0.1% are in the lake and sediment subcompartments.

 #### Lake difference